[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 C132: Two "Throw-in" figures.

 Always the companion set to the corner kickers, and introduced at the same time.
-I admired these, as they were the correct scale, and really looked the part.
+As a kid, I admired these, as they were the correct scale and really looked the part.
 However, I never really mastered them, as my finger and thumb generated back-spin which sent the ball back out of play, or straight up in the air.
 Like the kickers, these were available in the 1970's in a range of ten colours.
 Note the Arsenal kit (ref 16) in the illustration.
-The set had one redesign which removed the metal clip, and made them simpler to manufacture.
+The set had one redesign which removed the metal clip and made them simpler to manufacture.
 The new plastic bases seem to play just as well (or maybe just as badly) as the old ones.

-number given to the interchangeable goalkeepers below.
-It is detailed on the 61222+
+given to the interchangeable goalkeepers below.
+It is detailed on the

-The set was altered at the end of the 1970's when the crouching goalkeeper (C105) was replaced in the range by the goalkeeper with cap (C153).
-Shortly after, the four diving 'keepers were replaced with the modern version.
-You may notice in my illustration of the later set, that the yellow capped goalie is backwards on his base.
-I used him a great deal - he was brilliant ;-).
-The set continued into the "61" range, but had left the range by 1987.
+By the time of the monochrome logo boxes, the four diving 'keepers had been replaced with their modern version, which when added to the two with caps noticeably turned this into a lightweight selection.
+You may have spotted in my scan of the contents, that the yellow capped goalie is backwards on his base.
+I used him a great deal as a kid - he was brilliant ;-).
+The set continued into the "61" range, but had left the range by 1986.

 C134: Six Ball Boys.